-Or maybe someone has approached you about its business opportunity, and is trying to recruit you as their social marketer.
+Or has someone approached you about its business opportunity, and is trying to recruit you as their social marketer?

 You’re definitely at the right place, because I am not promoting Modere here.
 Having no association with the company, you can be assured my Modere review will be an honest and unbiased one.

-So let’s dive right in, and find out all about its product range, their quality, as well as the income potential in their business opportunity.
+So let’s dive right in to find out all about its product range, their quality, as well as the income potential in its business opportunity.

 Modere: Review Summary

 Product type: Health and wellness, personal care, and household products sold under the MLM (multilevel marketing) scheme